julianschill/klipper-led_effect/docs/LED_Effect.md

 Specifies the stepper motor to use for the stepper effect.
 Possible values are:
 `x`, `y` and `z`.
 Example: `stepper: x`

+endstops:
+Specifies the endstops the homing effect triggers on.
+Multiple endstops can be specified as a comma seprated list.
+Possible values are: `x`, `y` and `z`.
+Example: `endstops: x, y`

 ## Defining LEDs

 The `leds:` section is a list of Neopixel or Dotstar strips that will